Course rules for F7K Master of Music Studies

 Credit for previous study

-10 The Faculty may from time to time make amendments to the Schedules to these specifications.
+10 The College may from time to time make amendments to the Schedules to these specifications.

 11 These specifications shall take effect on 1 January 2010 and shall apply to all candidates for the award, including those enrolling for the first time in that year and those enrolled subsequently and to any candidates who, having commenced their studies for the Master of Music prior to that date, have not passed in any units towards those degrees by that date.

 12 Candidates who have passed in appropriate units towards the Master of Music degree under the specifications in force prior to 1 January 2010 will be entitled to transfer to the Master of Music Studies with full equivalent credit, or to graduate in accordance with those degree specifications operating at the time of their admission to candidature.

 13 The examination of the research project shall be conducted by at least two examiners appointed by the College.